-(5) Any reference to "company", "holding company", "non-profit company", "profit company", "state-owned company" or "subsidiary" means a reference to a company, holding company, non-profit company, profit company, public company, state-owned company or subsidiary, as the case may be, as defined in the Companies Act.

-(6) (a) The Companies Act applies to any insurer (other than a branch of a foreign reinsurer, Lloyd's underwriter or Lloyd's) or a controlling company that is not a public company, to the extent that the Companies Act-

-- (i) can apply to it; and - (ii) applies to a public company. - (b) Paragraph (a) must not be interpreted as requiring an insurer or a controlling company that is not a public company to submit information to the Commission or Commissioner (as defined in the Companies Act) that a public company is required to submit to the Commission or Commissioner under the Companies Act. - (7) If, in terms of this Act, information or a document is required to be publicly 45 available, published, disclosed, produced or provided, it is sufficient if- - (a) an electronic original or a reproduction thereof is published, disclosed, produced or provided by electronic communication in a manner and form such that the information or document can conveniently be printed by the recipient within a reasonable time and at a reasonable cost; or - (b) a notice of the availability of that information or document, summarising its content and satisfying any prescribed requirements, is delivered to each intended recipient thereof, together with instructions for receiving the complete information or document.
+- (5) Any reference to "company", "holding company", "non-profit company", "profit company", "state-owned company" or "subsidiary" means a reference to a company, holding company, non-profit company, profit company, public company, state-owned company or subsidiary, as the case may be, as defined in the Companies Act. - (6) (a) The Companies Act applies to any insurer (other than a branch of a foreign reinsurer, Lloyd's underwriter or Lloyd's) or a controlling company that is not a public company, to the extent that the Companies Act- - (i) can apply to it; and - (ii) applies to a public company. - (b) Paragraph (a) must not be interpreted as requiring an insurer or a controlling company that is not a public company to submit information to the Commission or Commissioner (as defined in the Companies Act) that a public company is required to submit to the Commission or Commissioner under the Companies Act. - (7) If, in terms of this Act, information or a document is required to be publicly available, published, disclosed, produced or provided, it is sufficient if- - (a) an electronic original or a reproduction thereof is published, disclosed, produced or provided by electronic communication in a manner and form such that the information or document can conveniently be printed by the recipient within a reasonable time and at a reasonable cost; or - (b) a notice of the availability of that information or document, summarising its content and satisfying any prescribed requirements, is delivered to each intended recipient thereof, together with instructions for receiving the complete information or document.

-Objective of Act 55
+Objective of Act

-- 3. The objective of this Act is to promote the maintenance of a fair, safe and stable insurance market for the benefit and protection of policyholders, by establishing a legal framework for insurers and insurance groups that- - (a) facilitates the monitoring and the preservation of the safety and soundness of - (b) enhances the protection of policyholders and potential policyholders;

-- (c) increases access to insurance for all South Africans; and - (d) contributes to the stability of the financial system in general.
+- 3. The objective of this Act is to, in a manner consistent with the Constitution of the Republic of South Africa, 1996, promote the maintenance of a fair, safe and stable insurance market for the benefit and protection of policyholders, by establishing a legal framework for the prudential regulation and supervision of insurers and insurance groups that- - (a) facilitates the monitoring and the preservation of the safety and soundness of insurers; - (b) enhances the protection of policyholders and potential policyholders; - (c) increases access to insurance for all South Africans; and - (d) promotes transformation of the insurance sector;